NikolayIgnatyev/Voice_Helper/README.md

-- 👋 Hi, I’m @VshivayaGnida
+- 👋 Hi, I’m @NikolayIgnatyev
 - 👀 I’m interested in programming on C# and Python
 - 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on with people who are ready to support